 2. The sulfenic acids, unstable bunch that they are, spontaneously rearrange into thiosulfinates, which produce a pungent odor and at one time got the blame for our tears.
 The acids are also converted by the LF-synthase enzyme into a gas called syn-propanethial-S-oxide, also known as the lachrymatory factor (or the crying factor).

 3. Syn-propanethial-S-oxide moves through the air and reaches our eyes.
 The first part of the eye it meets, the cornea, is populated by autonomic motor fibers that lead to the lachrymal glands.
 When syn-propanethial-S-oxide is detected, all the fibers in the cornea start firing and tell the lachrymal glands to wash the irritant away.

 4. Our eyes automatically start blinking and producing tears, which flushes the irritant away.
 Of course, our reaction to burning eyes is often to rub them, which only makes things worse since our hands also have some syn-propanethial-S-oxide on them.

 It only takes about 30 seconds to start crying after you make the first cut; that's the time needed for syn-propanethial-S-oxide formation to peak.

 The onion's relatives, like green onions, shallots, leeks and garlic, also produce sulfenic acids when cut, but they generally have fewer (or no) LF-synthase enzymes and don't produce syn-propanethial-S-oxide.

-You guys owe me for this one.
-Since I usually go through a good deal of onions while cooking at home, I've been road testing some of the different methods the Internet suggests for reducing or avoiding the effects of the Lachrymatory Factor.
+Since I usually go through a good deal of onions while cooking at home, I've been road testing some of the different methods the internet suggests for reducing or avoiding the effects of the lachrymatory factor.
 Here's what I tried: